St Paul's Anglican School, Bald Hills

-St Paul's Anglican School, Bald Hills, commonly known as St Paul's School is an independent Anglican co-educational early learning, primary and secondary day school located in the northern Brisbane suburb of Bald Hills, Queensland, Australia, bordering the Pine River and the Moreton Bay Region.
+St Paul's Anglican School, Bald Hills, commonly known as St Paul's School is an independent Anglican co-educational early learning, primary and secondary day school located in the northern Brisbane suburb of Bald Hills, Queensland, Australia, bordering the Pine River and the City of Moreton Bay.

-The school opened on 31 January 1960 and is named after St Paul the Apostle and bears the same name as St Paul's School in London.
+The school opened on 31 January 1960 and takes its name from St Paul's School in London.
 St. Paul's School offers an academic and technical education as well as a range of co-curricular activities.

-Sub-schools

-St Paul's is composed of five sub-schools:
+Leadership and sub-schools

+St Paul's School's Principal is Mr John O'Sullivan Williams.
+Within the school there are 4 sub schools:

 Headmasters and principals

 History

 In 1857 the site of the school was first settled by Scottish settlers.
 In 1859, the British colony of Queensland was founded.
 In 1886 the original wooden building, the Old Farmhouse, was built.
 It still stands today.
 On 13 February 1958 the Church of England acquired the property via a bequest from Sir Edwin Tooth for the "establishment of an all boys grammar school".
+The Anglican Archbishop of Brisbane, Reginald Halse, was a former student of St Paul’s School in London and named the school after the one in London.
+The school also adopted the London school's motto "Fide et Literis” (“By Faith and by Learning”).

 The school opened on 31 January 1961 with a small staff of three and an enrolment of sixty-four boys between grades eight and twelve.
 Years later the school expanded its clientele and became fully co-educational.
 This allowed for a substantial increase in funds, which meant much-needed facilities could be built.

 Campus

 Location

 St Paul's Campus is located in Bald Hills, approximately 17 km north of the Brisbane central business district.
-The school is situated on the bank of the South Pine River, on the border between the Brisbane City Council and Moreton Bay Regional Council.
+The school is situated on the bank of the South Pine River, on the border between the Brisbane City Council and Moreton Bay City Council.
 The area surrounding the school is a mix of residential and rural properties.

 Grounds and facilities

 The School occupies a single 51 ha campus, which includes both the school's buildings as well as its sporting fields and grazing land.
 A pair of hoop pines which were originally planted in the 1850s are now heritage-listed.

 Many of the buildings on the school campus are 40 years old.
-More modern facilities include the School Chapel, the Music Centre, the Middle School, the renovated Design/Technology building, the Geise Library and new Science Laboratories.
-Construction was recently completed on the new Sutton Building, replacing the old building of the same name at the beginning of 2012.
+More modern facilities include the School Chapel, the Music Centre, the Middle School, the renovated Design/Technology building, the Geise Library and the new Science Laboratories.
+Construction was recently completed on the new Sutton Building, which replaced the old building of the same name at the beginning of 2012.
 It includes the school's first café – Sippers@Suttons as well as English classrooms and the international school.

-The original blocks 1 & 2 used for Language classes, Food Technology and Computer Studies of the school is currently under revision and is planned to be demolished in 2022 and replaced by a new building complex.
-Though when the destruction and construction project will occur as well as the nature and purpose of this new facility is still unknown.
+The original blocks 1 & 2 used for Language classes, Food Technology and Computer Studies of the school are currently under revision.